14 Things to Do in Old Town San Diego

 Courtesy of Eater San Diego

 Between the live music and Folklorico dancers, the entertainment at Fiesta de Reyes on the weekends against the backdrop of colorful Fiesta de Reyes is something you’ll not want to miss.
 If you’re wondering what to do in Old Town San Diego this weekend, this is it!
-Grab yourself a margarita and ease into the melodic serenades of the mariachi bands while the dancers twirl their vibrant skirts for a truly unforgettable experience.
+Grab yourself a margarita and ease into the melodic serenades of the mariachi bands while the dancers twirl their vibrant skirts for a truly unforgettable San Diegan experience.

 There’s not a bad seat in the house in the small-scale Cygnet Theater.
 Some of the area’s best thespians come together to put on shows like Forever Plaid and A Christmas Carol with fluency and refinement.
 Showcasing plays from Shakespeare to Noel Coward, you’ll want to start heading to the theater more regularly.

 Mark your calendars for annual events like the Mormon Battalion Parade in January, Cinco de Mayo in May, Fiestas Patrias in September, Dia de los Muertos at the end of October-early November, and Feliz Navidad throughout December.
-These are only a handful of the events happening yearly through the Old Town State Historic Park, where you can be a part of a rich tradition while meeting people in San Diego.
+These are only a handful of the events happening yearly through the Old Town State Historic Park, where you can be a part of a rich San Diegan tradition and living history while meeting people in San Diego.
 So, be sure to check in with The Old Town San Diego Guide to get updates on various other events occurring.

 No trip is complete without that pit stop for souvenirs.
 Dip into the iconic Bazaar del Mundo for beautiful imports from Mexico.
-Celebrate the rich cultural influences of the area and take some of it home with the dazzling trinkets and artisan pottery available within this Old Town marketplace.
+Celebrate the rich cultural influences of the area and take some of it home with the dazzling trinkets and artisan pottery available within this Old Town market.
 You can spend hours perusing the shelves so give yourself enough time to look at everything they have to offer.

 With so much to do and see in beautiful, historic Old Town San Diego, start with these top 13 things!
 The guided Tequila, Tacos and Tombstones tour would be a great starting point so that your tour guide can send you off on the right foot.
-From there, explore San Diego and take in the culture and heritage that surround you.
-Enjoy!

 Written by: Melissa